 State law requires collateralization of all deposits with federal depository insurance or other qualified investments.
-At August 31, 2023 and 2022, the District's deposits were either insured or collateralized in accordance with state law.
+At August 31, 2024 and 2023, there is \$312,463 and \$0, respectively, of deposits that were uninsured and uncollateralized.

 Investments

 The District may legally invest in direct obligations of and other obligations guaranteed as to principal by the U.S. Treasury and U.S. agencies and instrumentalities and in bank repurchase agreements.